TikTok is pushing longer videos. Some creators worry about the vibe shift | KRDO

 Aly Tabizon said that monetizing her TikTok videos has been “life changing” since she started on the app four years ago, allowing her to cut back on her working hours and spend more time with her son.
 Her videos about astrology often run shorter than 10 seconds.

-With the new Creativity Program, she and some creators have been hesitant about the changes.
+With the new Creativity Program, she and some other creators have been hesitant about the changes.

 “I’m really scared because I watch hundreds of videos on YouTube of people who work on TikTok and post about the new algorithms, I try to stay up to date with everything, and from what I’ve learned … the attention span of today’s generation is around eight to 10 seconds,” Tabizon told CNN last month.
 “Even myself, when I see a minute-long video, if it’s not someone I have followed for a while, I’ll probably scroll past it.”